JonDotsoy/utils-js/src/queue/README.md

 }
 ```

-Provide an object adhering to this interface for dynamic control of `consume()`.
+Read-only interface for value observers.
+Provides a contract for objects that can provide a value without allowing direct modification.
+Useful for creating immutable value references or dependency injection scenarios.

 ### Error & Failure Semantics

-- If user processing throws, the `finally` block stops keep‑alive; the message was already deleted after your handler finishes (deletion occurs only if the `yield` resumed and delete succeeded inside try block).
-If you want _at least once_ semantics with requeue-on-failure you would need to customize deletion logic.
+- Messages are **only deleted** if explicitly acknowledged with `ack()` or `acknowledgeMessage()`.
+- If user processing throws and the message is **not acknowledged**, it will be reclaimed by another worker after `messageTimeoutMs`.
+- The keep‑alive mechanism prevents message timeout during processing, but acknowledgment is required for deletion.
+- This provides _at least once_ delivery semantics by default - failed messages are automatically retried.
 - Long running tasks require `ackIntervalMs < messageTimeoutMs` to avoid premature reclamation.

 ### Selecting Interval Values